ABOUT

 INNOVATIVE SELF-SUSTAINING MODEL

-The reintroduction of rhino will catalyse and grow socio-economic benefits exponentially in the local communities.
-This model of community-based conservation will simultaneously generate funds for community development and sustain, finance and expand conservation efforts.
+The reintroduction of rhino is catalysing and growing socio-economic benefits exponentially in the local communities.
+This model of community-based conservation simultaneously generates funds for community development, sustains finance and expands conservation efforts.